fxue-casc/fxue-casc.github.io/index.md

-## Welcome to Feng Xue's Hoempage.
+## Welcome to Feng Xue's Homepage.

 Dr. **Feng Xue** is a senior engineer of National Key Laboratory of Science and Technology on Test Physics and Numerical Mathematics, Beijing, 100076, China.